-Coronavirus Covid 19: Grant Robertson and Ministry of Health to update on Covid-19 pandemic
+Coronavirus Covid 19: Two new deaths, new details about level 3 revealed

 On the nurse who tested positive for Covid despite wearing full PPE, McElnay said they were still investigating the source of the infection.

-Alert level 3
+New level 3 details revealed

-Cabinet will decide on Monday whether - and when - to drop to alert level 3.
+Cabinet will decide on Monday when to drop to alert level 3.

-Information about what it look like, released yesterday by the Prime Minister, was not an invitation to adopt the measures yet, Robertson said.
+Information about what it will look like, released yesterday by the Prime Minister, was not an invitation to adopt the measures yet, Robertson said.

 When asked about whether the Government was considering staying at level 4, he said there was more work to be done.

-The rules state that people should work from home if possible, people can expand their bubbles "a small amount" and only regional travel was permitted.
+The rules state that people should work from home if possible, people can expand their bubbles "a small amount" and only regional travel is permitted.

-Schools would be open for younger children up to and including year 10 but attendance was voluntary.
+Schools will be open for younger children up to and including year 10 but attendance was voluntary.

+Robertson revealed that schools will have at least a week after the announcement of level 4 being lifted before they would open so they could prepare.

 Teachers have hit out saying they weren't consulted and do not want to be treated as babysitters.
 Robertson said they were consulting with those "on the chalk face".

-When asked if he saw teachrs at babysitters, he said: "We absolutely still want children to learn."
+When asked if he saw teachers as babysitters, he said: "We absolutely still want children to learn."

 Some parents may not be able to keep their children learning at home.